-Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Spoken persuasive response 25% Summative internal assessment 3 (IA3): • Examination - extended response 25% Summative internal assessment 2 (IA2): • Written response for a public audience 25% Summative external assessment (EA): • Examination - extended response 25%
+Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Spoken persuasive response 25% Summative internal assessment 3 (IA3): • Examination - extended response 25% Summative internal assessment 2 (IA2): 25% Summative external assessment (EA): • Examination - extended response 25%

 Essential English

 The subject Essential English develops and refines students' understanding of language, literature and literacy to enable them to interact confidently and effectively with others in everyday, community and social contexts.
 The subject encourages students to recognise language and texts as relevant in their lives now and in the future and enables them to understand, accept or challenge the values and attitudes in these texts.